UrbanAnalyst/dodgr/cran-comments.md

 * One possibly invalid URL for a vignette reference, due to jstor preventing automated queries.
 The URL is nevertheless valid.
-* Package size slightly only 5MB, because of large doc and libs directories.
-I will endeavour to reduce this in future versions.
 * "GNU make is a SystemRequirements", which is unavoidable because of the need to remove compiled object files in src sub-directories.